Using NearForm’s Certified Node.js Image Pipeline to build a compliant, open source supply chain

 Forward Leaning Approach with Audit & Legal Teams

-Embracing the process we’re describing demands providers you partner with understand their obligations to testing, no breaking minor changes, additive only changes between majors as well as upfront and early warning communications in navigating the deprecation and feature removal process.
-However as in software development breakages will happen, your organisation will need governance and quality gates put in place between your vendors and your customer’s production systems.
+Embracing the process we’re describing demands that providers you partner with understand their obligations to testing.
+This means no breaking minor changes, additive only changes between majors as well as upfront and early warning communications in navigating the depreciation and feature removal process.

 However as is the case in software development breakages will happen.
 Your organisation will need governance and quality gates put in place between your vendors and your customers’ production systems.